revk/ESP32-Faikin/README.md

 * Simple local web based control, easy to save as desktop icon on phone
 * MQTT reporting and controls
 * Works with https://github.com/revk/ESP32-EnvMon Environmental Monitor for finer control
+* Automatically works out if S21 or alternative protocol used on ducted units
 * Backwards compatible /aircon/get_control_info and /aircon/set_control_info URLs (work in progress)

 # Building